EconometricInstitute/feb22012-programming-website/data/week4/4-finding-and-comparing-objects.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

  - You understand the difference between the `==`-operator and the `equals()` method.
- - You understand why many standard classes such as `String` and `Integer` override the `equals()` method
+ - You understand why many standard classes such as `String` and `Integer` override the `equals()` method.
- - You are aware that you should prefer to use your IDE (IntelliJ/Eclipse) to generate the code for `equals()` rather than write it yourself
+ - You are aware that you should prefer to use your IDE (IntelliJ/Eclipse) to generate the code for `equals()` rather than write it yourself.

 </text-box>